-The objections received before amendments and re-consultation the raised may be summarised as follows:
+The objections received prior to receipt of amendments and re-consultation, may be summarised as follows:

-- Too dense - Excessive on site-parking accessed from a small busy road. - Building completely different to that on street. - Out of character. - Flooding - Loss of family units - Additional traffic congestion despite the underground parking - Building will be taller - Loss of light - Additional residents, additional noise. - Different age groups attracted results in loss of family orientated nature of locality - Modern building not in keeping with character of area - Obstruct views & light to adjacent to neighbouring properties - Additional occupiers resulting in additional noise.
+- Too dense - Excessive on site-parking accessed from a small busy road. - Building completely different to that on street. - · Out of character. - Flooding - Loss of family units - Additional traffic congestion despite the underground parking - Building will be taller - Loss of light - · Additional residents, additional noise. - Different age groups attracted results in loss of family orientated nature of locality - Modern building not in keeping with character of area - Obstruct views & light to adjacent to neighbouring properties - Additional occupiers resulting in additional noise. - Revised scheme is twice the size of surrounding houses - Multiple skylights are hideous - Poor access to underground parking from Armitage Road, creating significant traffic problems - Poorly designed, ugly, unsightly

-Additional objections received based on amended scheme can be summarised as follows:
+Since the meeting on the 9tth April 2014 the following additional objections have been received based on the amended scheme and can be summarised as follows: